travis-ci/docs-travis-ci-com/user/environment-variables.md

   + for push builds, or builds not triggered by a pull request, this is the name of the branch.
   + for builds triggered by a pull request this is the name of the branch targeted by the pull request.
   + for builds triggered by a tag, this is the same as the name of the tag (`TRAVIS_TAG`).
-This is because,

-      > ...for tags, git does not store the branch from which a commit was tagged.
+      > Note that for tags, git does not store the branch from which a commit was tagged.

 - `TRAVIS_BUILD_DIR`: The absolute path to the directory where the repository being built has been copied on the worker.